 The table below shows the subjects that can be studied at Hanova in each of the academic groups during the academic years 2021-2022.
 Students must select three Higher Level (HL) and three Standard Level (SL) subjects.
 In combination with the subjects, students are required to fulfill the requirements of the Core components of TOK, EE and CAS to gain full certification in the IB DP.

 |Group 1 – Language A||Group 2 – Languages||Group 3 – Individuals and Societies||Group 4 – Experimental Sciences||Group 5 – Maths||Group 6 – Arts and Electives|

 At Hanova, we believe that in most cases, students should take a broad and balanced programme by selecting one subject from each group.
-This is especially important for students who wish to keep their university options open or who intend to apply to US universities who offer a foundation year.
+This is especially important for students who wish to keep their university options open.
 We actively encourage students to ensure that the subjects they select are appropriate for university entrance, will maximize their potential and provide satisfaction and enjoyment.
 Students who are selecting a second Science or Humanities course as an Elective in Group 6, must provide reasons for selecting the course, for example, “I plan to take Engineering at Toronto University and to apply I must study Mathematics HL, Physics HL and Chemistry HL or SL”.